Rational Neural Networks have Expressivity Advantages: GELU Neural Network Approximation of Rational Functions

 \subsection{Fundamental limits of GELU approximation of rationals}

-The preceding section show that GELU networks of size $\mathcal{O}(\log^2(1/\varepsilon))$ are expressive enough to approximate rational functions on $[-1,1]$, with away from poles away from $[-1,1]$, to within $\varepsilon>0$.
-Now, we construct a rational function for which no GELU network with uniformly bounded parameters can achieve approximation error $\varepsilon$ with fewer than $\Omega(\log(1/\varepsilon))$ parameters.
-Although GELU networks with uniformly bounded parameters are smooth functions, their curvatures are uniformly bounded, which ultimately limits how sharply a GELU network can reproduce the singularity structure characteristic of rational functions.
-We achieve this by
+{The preceding section shows that GELU networks of size $\mathcal{O}(\log^2(1/\varepsilon))$ are expressive enough to approximate rational functions whose poles stay away from $[-1,1]$ to within $\varepsilon>0$.
+We now construct a tolerance-dependent rational target family for which no GELU network with uniformly bounded parameters can achieve approximation error $\varepsilon$ with fewer than $\Omega(\log(1/\varepsilon))$ parameters.
+Although bounded-parameter GELU networks are smooth, their curvatures are uniformly controlled, which limits how sharply they can reproduce nearby-pole rational structure.}

-\begin{theorem} Let $0<\varepsilon<\tfrac{1}{8}$.
-There exists a rational function $R:[-1,1]\to\mathbb{R}$ such that for any scalar-input, scalar-output GELU network, $F$, with uniformly bounded weights and biases that satisfies $\|F-R\|_{L^\infty([-1,1])}\le \varepsilon$, the size of the network is $\Omega\bigl(\log(1/\varepsilon)\bigr)$. \end{theorem}
+\begin{theorem} {Let $0<\varepsilon<\tfrac{1}{8}$.
+There exists a rational function $R_\varepsilon:[-1,1]\to[0,1]$ such that for any scalar-input, scalar-output GELU network, $F$, with uniformly bounded weights and biases that satisfies $\|F-R_\varepsilon\|_{L^\infty([-1,1])}\le \varepsilon$, the size of the network is $\Omega\bigl(\log(1/\varepsilon)\bigr)$.} \end{theorem}